valmikroy/learnings/finance/financial-ratio.md

 This section contents standard ratios derived from financial statement and their significance.

+### EBITDA Margin

+- Net income was calculated after deducting series of deduction from revenue
+   - Revenue - Operating expenese = Operating income
+   - Operating income - non-Operating expenses = Income before taxes
+   - Income before taxes - taxes = Net Income
+- EBITDA = Earning before Interest, Taxes, Dividend and Amortization.
+This is calculated by adding back interest payment, taxes, dividend and amortization into net income.

+This ratio is `EBITDA/Revenue`

+This shows companies ability to generate cashflow.

+### Net Profit Margin

+This is ratio of `Net income/Revenue`.

+This is left over amount after everything stripped out of the revenue.

+### Operating Margin

+Operating income is what left after subtracting operating expenses from the revneue.
+This removes effect of taxes and non-operating expenses while calculating ratio against the revenue.

+`Operating income/Revenue`

 ### Return on Assets

 Return on assets (ROA) is an indicator of how well a company utilizes its assets in terms of profitability.